tusharcoder/todoApp/README.md

 # todoApp
-This is the backend for my todo App
+This is the backend for my todo App using Django